Enhanced Interactive Header | Animal Liberation

 What's Happening Now

-While Tripadvisor is no longer selling tickets directly to the venue, they continue to promote Uluru Camel Tours with its animal welfare badge intact.
+While Tripadvisor is no longer selling tickets directly to UCT, they continue to list and display UCT with its animal welfare badge intact.
 Tourists, trusting Tripadvisor's endorsement, are still being directed to this business.
-The gap between their public policy and their practice of profiting from animal exploitation remains.
+There remains an obvious gap between Tripadvisor’s animal welfare policy and meaningful action.

 Combined Campaign Section